AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

 ### Task 5: Run the Pipeline and Submit the Job

+In this task, you will configure, submit, and run your Azure ML pipeline by selecting or creating a compute cluster, then monitor the pipeline’s execution until it completes successfully.

 1. Make sure your pipeline is saved, then click **Configure & Submit** at the top of the screen.

     ![](../images/n56c24.png)